kevin-de-granta/paracmd/README.md

-# paracmd
+# Parallel Command

-A simple utility to broadcast command
+A simple utility to broadcast command.